FunWithData/myblog/content/blogPython/Combining Data Sets Python.md

 __I.
 Vertical Joins__

-First, we have to import the modules that we need for the task.
+First, we have to import the libraries that we need for the task.

 ```python
 import numpy as np